piemar/starwars-genai-mongodb-vector-search/README.md

 ## Potential Use Cases
 This application is not just a source of entertainment but can also serve as a reference or starting point for developers looking to integrate face recognition and vector search in their projects.
 It can be used as an educational tool for those interested in learning about the integration of different technologies to create a cohesive application.

-## Getting Started
-To explore the application and its features, or to contribute to its development, please refer to the instructions provided in the repository's README file.
-Whether you're a StarWars aficionado or a tech enthusiast keen on exploring innovative applications, we invite you to delve into the world of StarWars Look-a-Like Finder!

 ## Prerequisites